Preservation of snow

 - When the air temperature is 0 degrees C or colder

-- When the snow or the snow surface contain too little snow
+- When the snow or the snow surface contains too little water

 - With dry, new natural snow